top of page

 They are basic, not much more than a mattress and a toilet, but offered a nice transition from our AirBnB back in Cusco to tent camping which we started the following night.

-The mountain overlooking Humantay Lake slowly melts away into the low clouds
+The mountain overlooking Humantay Lake slowly melts away into the low clouds on a moody morning

 Arriving the night before allowed us to start hiking for Humantay Lake before the sun rose.
 Once we arrived we had the entire lake area to ourselves and we didn't pass any other hikers until we were halfway back down.
 If you book a tour option that arrives later in the day, you may have to contend with crowds.

-Can You Swim in Humantay Lake?
+Can you swim in Humantay Lake?

 Visitors are not permitted to swim in Humantay Lake.
-While the water looks tempting, locals use it as source for drinking water and farming.
+While the water looks tempting, locals use it as a source for drinking water and farming.

 What should I pack for Humantay Lake?

-During our visit we continued on from Humantay Lake through the Salkantay Pass and down the other side to our eventual campsite.
+The most important thing to remember when hiking in the mountains is that the weather can be unpredictable.
+During our visit we continued on from Humantay Lake, through the Salkantay Pass, and down the other side to our eventual campsite.

 The whole day kept us exposed to the elements for nearly 12 hours.
 And it rained.. the entire day.